 IBLCE utilized the NCCA accreditation standards from its inception and is one of only a few certifying organisations whose program was accredited by NCCA on its first application.
 IBLCE has been continuously accredited by NCCA since 1988 and is a non-profit 501(c)(6) certification board governed by a Board of Directors and incorporated in the Commonwealth of Virginia, USA.

-Today, the IBLCE Board comprises professionals from all over the world, representing over 28,000 IBLCLCs from 105 countries.
+Today, the IBLCE Board comprises professionals from all over the world, representing approximately 30,000 IBLCLCs in 108 countries.